quicwg/base-drafts/draft-ietf-quic-recovery.md

   ACK frame.
 If true, it is still expected an ack will be received for this packet, but it is not congestion controlled.

-* is_handshake_packet: A boolean that indicates whether a packet is part of the QUIC crypto handshake.
+* is_handshake_packet: A boolean that indicates whether a packet contains handshake data.

 * sent_bytes: The number of bytes sent in the packet, not including UDP or IP overhead, but including QUIC framing overhead.